Promote Social and School Connectedness

 Overview

-Schools have a unique opportunity to create an environment that can help students learn important life and character-building skills like how to communicate with others, regulate their emotions, and solve conflicts, become more resilient, build healthy relationships, and grow in all areas of life.
+Schools have a unique opportunity to create an environment that can help students learn important life and character-building skills like how to communicate with others, regulate their emotions, solve conflicts, become more resilient, build healthy relationships, and grow in all areas of life.
 By focusing on a positive and supportive culture, schools invest in the future well-being and success of their students.
 Teachers and school staff are crucial in creating a safe and supportive environment for students.

 Fostering a positive school culture in which students feel more connected and protected may look like: